Nellvee/SimpleAR_cyborgs-pro/README.md

 # SimpleAR_cyborgs-pro

-Simple AR project where we can download 1 model from web, then place it on every horizontal surface in AR.
+Simple AR project where you can download 1 model from web, then place it on every horizontal surface in AR.

 The project took 7 hours and 54 minutes to complete.